Aug 15, 2025

 Of the clinicians responded to our survey, the large majority had multiple years of experience treating Medicare patients with chronic wounds.

-Likewise, the majority of responding clinicians were seeing 10 or more Medicare wound care patients each week, with 6 clinicians seeing 30 patients or more on average.
+Likewise, the majority of responding clinicians were seeing 10 or more Medicare wound care patients each week, with more than 25% of clinicians seeing 30 patients or more on average.

 The responding clinicians were virtually unanimous in their opinion that skin substitutes were “very effective” in the treatment of their patients.